Mexico

 1

-The top three U.S. exports by value in January were Gasoline, other fuels, (2) Motor vehicle parts, and (3) Computer chips.
-The top three U.S. imports from Mexico, also by value, were Passenger vehicles, (2) Commercial vehicles, and (3) Motor vehicle parts.
+The top three U.S. exports by value in February were Gasoline, other fuels, (2) Motor vehicle parts, and (3) Computer parts.
+The top three U.S. imports from Mexico, also by value, were Passenger vehicles, (2) Motor vehicle parts, and (3) Commercial vehicles.
 By tonnage, the top three U.S. exports were (1) Gasoline, other fuels, (2) Corn, and (3) LNG, other petroleum gases.
 The top three U.S. imports, also by tonnage, were (1) Oil, (2) Gasoline, other fuels, and (3) Gypsum.

 Overall Rank